Tiladura/Thegripper/README.md

 ## Motivation

 I wanted to build a compact robotic arm that can sit on a desk, move through multiple joints, and grip small objects using a simple servo-powered mechanism.
-This project combines mechanical design, electronics, embedded programming, power wiring, and basic robotic motion control into one practical engineering build.

 The goal of roboarm-gripper is to create a small robotic manipulation platform that can be improved over time with smoother joint motion, better gripper control, inverse kinematics and more stable mechanical movement.